layumi/Person_reID_baseline_pytorch/tutorial/Answers_to_Quick_Questions.md

 -	Why we L2-norm the feature?

 We L2-norm the feature to apply the cosine distance in the next step.
-You also may use the Euclidean distance, but cosine distance is more easy to implement (using metric multiplation).
+You also may use the Euclidean distance, but cosine distance is more easy to implement (using metric multiplication).

 -	Could we directly apply the model trained on Market-1501 to DukeMTMC-reID?
 Why?